adibnaya/terraform_with_gcp/README.md

 ## Cleanup

-To revert all of the changes in your GCP accountuse the `terraform destroy` command
+To revert all the changes in your GCP account use the `terraform destroy` command

 	```bash
     terraform destroy